Taiji (musician)

 Taiji Sawada (沢田 泰司, Sawada Taiji), also known mononymously as Taiji, was a Japanese musician and songwriter.
 He is best known as bassist of the rock band X from 1986 to 1992.
 The band rose to prominence in the late 1980s and early 1990s, credited as founders of the Japanese visual kei movement.
 After leaving X in January 1992, Taiji went on to work with many other recording acts, including Loudness and D.T.R.

 In July 2011, Taiji was arrested in Saipan for a violent outburst that took place on the flight there.
 Facing federal charges in the United States-affiliated commonwealth, he attempted suicide by hanging in his jail cell, which left him brain dead.
 Taiji died in a hospital on July 11 after his family decided to turn off his life support.
-In 2018, readers of We Rock magazine voted him the best bassist in the history of hard rock and heavy metal.
+In 2018, readers and professional musicians voted him the best bassist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".